Pop quiz: Where do you go for fast access to reliable, quality participants who are a guaranteed good-fit for your research needs?

 Email or CRM platform

-Your existing email or CRM probably offers a range of communication and audience management tools that can help you identify and manage unique lists of people, such as those you would need for a panel.
+Your existing email or CRM probably offers a range of communication and audience management tools that can help you identify and manage unique lists of people, such as those you would need for a research panel.
 While solutions like Salesforce can be pretty pricey, if you’re already using them, they can be a good interim option to get you started.

 Our own research shows that, in most cases, companies who use these kinds of platforms for recruitment purposes use them in combination with at least one other tool.